-For waters the Department expects to develop TMDLs in more than 2 years, but less than 5 or more, the Department will show them as "Medium" priority.
-In those waters, plans are underway to collect data and other information to develop appropriate TMDLs.
+For assessment units which the Department expects to develop TMDLs or ARPs in more than 2 years, but less than 5 or more, the Department will show them as "Medium"

+priority.
+In those assessment units, plans are underway to collect data and other information to develop appropriate TMDLs or ARPs.
+At this time, there are four assessment units in the "Medium" priority category.

-If the Department expects to develop TMDLs in the next two years or less, those waters will be shown as "High" priority.
+If the Department expects to develop TMDLs in the next two years or less, those assessment units have been shown as "High" priority.
+The Department currently has five assessment units in the "High" priority category.

-Rationale Used to Designate a Lower Category for Segments Previously Designated for TMDL Development
+Rationale Used to Designate a Lower Category for Assessment units Previously Designated for TMDL Development

-The Department may move segments from prior 303(d) Lists (equivalent to Category 5) to another category based on any of the following factors and will document the reasons for doing so on a case-by-case basis.
+The Department may move assessment units from prior 303(d) Lists (equivalent to Category 5) to another category based on any of the following factors and will document the reasons for doing so on a case-by-case basis.
 Once a TMDL has been promulgated and approved by the EPA, it is in place until it has been rescinded by the Department following applicable Departmental procedures.

-- The assessment and interpretation of more recent or more accurate data demonstrate that the applicable WQS(s) is being met.
-(Move to category 1) - The results of more sophisticated water quality modeling demonstrate that the applicable WQS(s) is being met.
-(Move to category 1) - Demonstration that flaws in the original analysis of data and information led to the water being incorrectly listed.
-(Move to category 1) - The development of a new listing methodology, consistent with State WQSs and federal listing requirements, and a reassessment of the data that led to the prior listing, concluding that WQSs are now attained.
-(Move to appropriate category) - A demonstration pursuant to 40 CFR 130.7(b)(1)(ii) that there are effluent limitations required by State or local authorities that are more stringent than technology-based effluent limitations required by the CWA and that these more stringent effluent limitations will result in the attainment of WQSs for the pollutant causing the impairment.
-(Move to category 4A or 4B until data and analysis support move to Category 1) - A demonstration pursuant to 40 CFR 130.7(b)(1)(iii) that there are other pollution control requirements required by State, local, or federal authority that will result in attainment of WQSs for a specific pollutant(s) within a reasonable time.
-(Move to category 4A or 4B until data and analysis support move to Category 1) - Documentation that the State included on a previous Section 303(d) List an impaired water that was not required to be listed by EPA regulations; e.g., waters where there is no pollutant associated with the impairment.
-(Move to category 1 or 4C as appropriate) - Approval or establishment by EPA of a TMDL since the last Section 303(d) List.
-(Move to category 4A or 4B until data and analysis support move to Category 1)
+- The assessment and interpretation of more recent or more accurate data demonstrate that the applicable WQS(s) is being met. - Move to category 1 - The results of more sophisticated water quality modeling demonstrate that the applicable WQS(s) is being met. - Move to category 1 - Demonstration that flaws in the original analysis of data and information led to the water being incorrectly listed. - Move to category 1 - The development of a new listing methodology, consistent with state WQSs and federal listing requirements, and a reassessment of the data that led to the prior listing, concluding that WQSs are now attained. - Move to appropriate category - A demonstration pursuant to 40 CFR 130.7(b)(1)(ii) that there are effluent limitations required by state or local authorities that are more stringent than technology-based effluent limitations required by the CWA and that these more stringent effluent limitations will result in the attainment of WQSs for the pollutant causing the impairment. - Move to category 4A or 4B until data and analysis support move to Category 1 - A demonstration pursuant to 40 CFR 130.7(b)(1)(iii) that there are other pollution control requirements required by state, local, or federal authority that will result in attainment of WQSs for a specific pollutant(s) within a reasonable time. - Move to category 4A or 4B until data and analysis support move to Category 1

+- Documentation that the state included on a previous Section 303(d) List an impaired water that was not required to be listed by EPA regulations, e.g., waters where there is no pollutant associated with the impairment. - Move to category 1 or 4C as appropriate - Approval or establishment by EPA of a TMDL since the last Section 303(d) List. - Move to category 4A or 4B until data and analysis support move to Category 1

-Other factors may also be used to change categories on a case by case basis, subject to EPA approval and appropriate stakeholder involvement.
+Other factors may also be used to change categories on a case-by-case basis, subject to EPA approval and appropriate stakeholder involvement.